scalacenter/scala-3-migration-guide/docs/tooling/scala-3-migrate-plugin.md

 **Usage:** `migrate-scalacOptions projectId` where projectId is the name of the module chosen to be migrated.

 First run the command `migrate-scalacOptions`.
-This command rely directly on this [section](../tutorials/scalacoptions-migration.md).
+This command is based on the [Compiler Options Table](../compiler-options/compiler-options-table.md).
 ```scala
 > migrate-scalacOptions main
 [info]